Food at the Time of the Bible

 From Adam’s Apple to the Last Supper

 What did people eat in Biblical times?
 How did they grow their food, store it, trade it, and prepare it?
-What are the symbolic meanings behind various foods?
+What are the symbolic meanings behind the various foods?
 All these questions are answered in this in-depth, easy-to-read book, which exhaustively covers every aspect of food in the Bible, accompanied by beautiful illustrations and photographs.

 Miriam Feinberg Vamosh examines each type of food, starting with the seven species that grow in Israel, and continues with fish, meat and milk, fruit, vegetables and sweets.